 Zambia has made significant improvements in reducing mortality rates related to infectious diseases over the past decade.
-However, the country is experiencing a growing prevalence of noncommunicable diseases and health workforce shortages leave it unprepared to address this shifting burden.
+However, the country is experiencing a growing prevalence of noncommunicable diseases and health workforce shortages, leaving it unprepared to address this shifting burden.
 The Ministry of Health has developed an innovative human resources for health strategic plan to reshape the training and education of health workers in Zambia.

 To support the government’s initiative, we collaborate with our in-country partners to enhance the development of frontline health workers who deliver care to patients at all stages of life, provide ongoing education across the health workforce, hold leadership positions, and advocate for policies that are conducive to these efforts.
 Seed is also a founding partner of the new Association of Family Physicians in Zambia, and a supporting member of the Midwives Association of Zambia.
 Our focus is on: